schleuder/schleuder-website/docs/index.md

 #### Authentication

-The Schleuder API uses API-keys to authenticate clients — if transport encryption is enabled *(and only if).*
+The Schleuder API uses API-keys to authenticate clients.

 You can generate new API-keys by executing: